fbpx

 Leo Simental

-Personal Sales Team Manager
+Commercial Sales Team Manager

-Leonel Simental is a Personal Sales Team Manager at Inszone Insurance Services.
+Leonel Simental is a Commercial Sales Team Manager at Inszone Insurance Services.
 As he entered the industry in 2011, Leo knew that insurance expertise was critical in delivering a high level of service to his clients.
 He worked diligently to master the concepts and afterwards found he was able to bring a unique value to each interaction by utilizing that knowledge to provide solutions to even the most complex scenarios.
 Leo quickly grew his customer base and to this day continues to impress with his knowledge, consistency and care for each and every one of his clients.

 With Inszone since 2015, Leo has won multiple awards, including the Service MVP in 2021 and the Explosive Impact award in 2022.
 He has been integral in the growth of the Personal Lines Division.
 If you’re looking to improve your insurance situation for home, auto, or other personal policies, Leo is the first and only call you will need to make.